You are here

-Robbie Soto has been involved in the theater community in Washington County for over a decade.
+Robbie Soto has been involved in the theater community in Washington County for over 15 years.
 After attending college at Full Sail University for film, he made the switch from stage to screen.
-Robbie wrote and directed his first film REMINISCE which is now set for national and international distribution.
-He moved up the ranks with the multi award winning film studio called Dark Ronin Media Group from Hanover, PA and is now the Co-Owner and is in charge of Ronin Talent Management and offers talent representation for actors and models all over the area.
-Robbie made the return to theater 2 years ago when his late uncle (Ralph Mauriello) was in need of some actors for a show he was directing and has loved every minute of it.
-He joined the board of ACT in 2015 and currently serves as the Program Manager for our Community Theatre!
+Robbie was a partner in a successful media company where he was a writer, film director, podcast host, production manager and wore many other hats.
+Robbie made the return to theater in 2014 when his late uncle (Ralph Mauriello) was in need of some actors for a show he was directing and has loved every minute of it.
+He joined the board of ACT in 2015 and currently serves as president and Program Manager for our Community Theatre!

 ACTjr Productions & Art in the Woods Program Manager

 Britney Soto performed in shows as a teen but found a way to express her artistic ability by helping behind the stage!
 She has costumed shows for ACT including Lion King Jr, Wizard of Oz, Oklahoma, Dorothy in Wonderland and Willy Wonka Jr and loves to work with creative and visual arts.
 Britney serves as the office administrator for Authentic Community Theatre and has been a member of the ACT Board of Directors since 2016.
 She looks forward to the continuous growth of the organization in the coming future!